Beyond Accuracy: A Stability-Aware Metric for Multi-Horizon Forecasting: Experiments

 \textbf{Accuracy Trade-off at Different Horizons}.
-Two natural concerns when using the forecast AC score are \begin{enumerate} \item Whether improving stability comes at the cost of forecast accuracy. \item Whether aiming at multi-step-ahead comes at the cost of accuracy at one-step-ahead. \end{enumerate} To evaluate these trade-offs comprehensively, we employ two complementary evaluation strategies.
-We begin by assessing performance using our forecast AC score as it directly reflects the optimization objective and both the accuracy and stability of multi-step ahead.
-We then supplement this with horizon-specific MAPE analysis for two reasons: (1) MAPE provides an intuitive, scale-independent accuracy measure familiar to most practitioners and allows for more straightforward interpretation; (2) examining individual horizons allows us to demonstrate that our multi-horizon optimization does not drastically sacrifice one-step-ahead forecast quality, which is still an important objective for most forecasting works.
+One naturally expects a trade-off between the accuracy and the stability of the forecasts.
+We measure the trade-off from the following angles: \begin{enumerate} \item Whether improving stability comes at the cost of forecast accuracy. \item Whether aiming at multi-step-ahead comes at the cost of accuracy at one-step-ahead. \end{enumerate} To evaluate these trade-offs comprehensively, we employ two complementary evaluation strategies.
+We begin by assessing performance using our forecast AC score, as it directly reflects the optimization objective and both the accuracy and stability of multi-step ahead.
+We then supplement this with horizon-specific MSE analysis for two reasons: (1) MSE provides an intuitive, scale-independent accuracy measure familiar to most practitioners and allows for a more straightforward interpretation; (2) examining individual horizons allows us to demonstrate that our multi-horizon optimization does not drastically sacrifice one-step-ahead forecast quality, which is still an important objective for most forecasting work.

-The AC-optimized model achieved improved forecast AC score for 83\% of the tested series, with significantly improved stability as shown in Figure \ref{fig:rel_improv_stability_score}.
-In exchange for the stability improvement, the AC-optimized model generated slightly less accurate forecasts for approximately 25\% of the time series (the first quantile in Figure \ref{fig:rel_improv_accuracy_score}).
+The AC-optimized model achieved an improved forecast AC score for 84\% of the tested series, with significantly improved stability as shown in Figure \ref{fig:rel_improv_stability_score}.
+In exchange for the stability improvement, the AC-optimized model generated slightly less accurate forecasts for approximately 20\% of the time series (the first quantile in Figure \ref{fig:rel_improv_accuracy_score}).
 However, the combined AC score still improved for the majority of series, demonstrating that stability gains outweighed the modest accuracy losses for these cases.

-Next we measure the trade-off between the one-step-ahead accuracy and multi-step-ahead accuracy plus stability by evaluating the MAPE of the one-step-ahead forecasts.
-Figure \ref{fig:horizon_vs_mape_improvement} presents the percentage MAPE improvement of the AC-optimized model relative to the traditional MLE-fitted model across forecast horizons, along with 50\% confidence intervals.
-The comparison is evaluated with the percentage improvement in terms of MAPE, as in equation \eqref{eq:relative_MAPE_improvement}
+Next we measure the trade-off between the one-step-ahead accuracy and multi-step-ahead accuracy plus stability by evaluating the MSE of the one-step-ahead forecasts.
+Figure \ref{fig:horizon_vs_mse_improvement} presents the percentage MSE improvement of the AC-optimized model relative to the traditional MLE-fitted model across forecast horizons, along with 50\% confidence intervals.
+The comparison is evaluated with the percentage improvement in terms of MSE, as in equation \eqref{eq:relative_MSE_improvement}